jEnbuska/none-dux/README.md

 Shape of the state can be extended and modified at anytime.

-All part of the state is it's own sub-store
+All regular Object and Arrays of the state is it's own sub-store

 Direction of the data flow is reversed compared to React.Component: